-Kailyn Lowry Slams ‘Toxic’ Baby Daddy No 3, ‘Teen Mom’ Raising Her Boys All Alone?
+Kailyn Lowry Slams ‘Toxic’ Baby Daddy No. 3, ‘Teen Mom’ Raising Her Boys All Alone?

 “All of her friends support her.
 Her friends have been very supportive,” an insider revealed.

-According to OK Magazine, Lowry might remain single for quite a while.
+According to OK!
+Magazine, Lowry might remain single for quite a while.
 After Lowry shared a photo of her shopping for a new car seat and stroller, a fan asked her if life is better as a single person or if she’s actively looking for someone special.
 In response, Lowry admitted that she’s stuck in single mode for the moment.

 “That’s a good question.
 I think I’m meant to be single at this point,” she stated.